sri-arjuna/SWARM/docs/README.md

 Or - how to get all the stuff:

-When actualy using in runtime, you would call it like:
+When actualy using in a script, you would call it like:

     #!/usr/bin/env bash